Mental toughness means you’re able to resits the pull of unhelpful thoughts and emotions and keep your behavior aligned with your goals and values.

 Whether you’re trying to stick to a new diet, ace an upcoming job interview, or be a better partner or parent, often the biggest obstacle will be your own thoughts, beliefs, feelings and behaviors—in other words, your own psychology.

-When you give in and binge on dessert instead of sticking to your diet, for example, it’s probably not because you haven’t read enough diet books or didn’t truly want to lose weight.
+- When you give in and binge on dessert instead of sticking to your diet, it’s probably not because you haven’t read enough diet books or didn’t truly want to lose weight.

 So, what exactly does this have to do with making time to be alone?